leobrival/topographic-studio-plugins/plugins/hookify/rules/21-console-log-warning.local.md

 action: warn
 ---

-**console.log détecté**
+**console.log detected**

-Les `console.log` devraient être retirés avant la mise en production.
+`console.log` statements should be removed before production.

-Alternatives :
+Alternatives:
-- Utiliser un logger structuré (pino, winston)
+- Use a structured logger (pino, winston)
-- Supprimer avant commit
+- Remove before commit
-- Utiliser des breakpoints pour le debug
+- Use breakpoints for debugging